-So, what’s the crack with the $10?
-The company ‘Deca’ sees this fee as an indication that the buyer is more likely to make a purchase and simply acts as an encouragement factor on behalf of the company, essentially in order to gauge the interest of potential sales, and to assist in estimating factory lead-time when it comes to the first phase of production.
-It’s a good idea.
+The company ‘Deca’ saw the $10 fee as an indication that the buyer is more likely to make a purchase and was interjected to act as an encouragement factor on behalf of the company, essentially in order to gauge the interest of potential sales, and to assist in estimating factory lead-time when it came to the first phase of production - It was a good idea.
 Considering what happened to the high demands and limited availability of the HP Reverb G2… not to mention the mistake NVIDIA made in under estimating the sales of their RTX 3000 series GPUs; so it made perfect sense at the time!

 If you are Interested in buying the headset, you can join the waitlist and pre-order your DecaGear 1 here.
 We’ve already pre-ordered our headset and can’t wait to try it out.
 We’ve also contacted the company directly in order to try and get a pre-production model, prior to the official release.

 I was a little sceptical about the company Megadodo Games being 100% legit at first.
 The fact that I’d never heard of them before caused further concern, but then again, why would I have heard of them?
 I mean, they've never created a virtual reality headset before and if they had, I’d certainly know about it, so it did set alarm bells ringing in the interim.
 Having said that, I’m sure if they were operating illegally or pulling a scam in any way, we’d know by now.
 I mean we know who they are... right?